What’s bad for farmers is bad for all of us. And as the climate changes, many farmers are struggling to adapt.

 Lengnick: “For example, a farmer who maybe has never needed irrigation or drainage on their farm is now considering investing in both of those new technologies.”

 But adapting is not easy.
 And when crops fail, the effects trickle down to the rest of us.
 For example, the ongoing California drought means more produce may have to be imported.
-And a longer journey can mean wasted energy, higher costs, and lower quality.Farmers adapting to too much/not enough water future.
-Click To Tweet
+And a longer journey can mean wasted energy, higher costs, and lower quality.”Farmers Click To Tweet

 So while only two percent of Americans are farmers, we may all experience the impact of climate change on our dinner plates.